 RN to BSN Program

 The GSC RN to Bachelor of Science in Nursing (BSN) completion program challenges women and men to strive for intellectual and professional excellence, to build inclusive communities, and to promote social responsibility.
 The hybrid program is designed for adult learners who prefer a combination of guided independent study, peer learning, and faculty-facilitated on-site learning, in an environment that offers collegial relationships with faculty and other students.

 Upon completion, the graduate is prepared for advanced degree study.

 RN-BSN End of Program Student Learning Outcomes (5 EPSLOs)

-- Integrate knowledge from multiple disciplines to provide safe, high quality, patient-centered care including health promotion and risk reduction.
+- Knowledge Synthesis.
+Integrate knowledge from multiple disciplines to provide safe, high quality patient-centered care including health promotion and risk reduction.

 - Technology Use.
 Utilize technology to synthesize theory, research and practice data to support and evaluate decision making and quality improvement in nursing practice.

 - Leadership Integration.
 Integrate leadership systems change and social justice principles to important health outcomes of individuals, families, and populations in a variety of healthcare settings.

 - Interprofessional Collaboration.
 Collaborate with other members of the interprofessional health care ream to improve effectiveness of health care systems.

 - Learning.
 Strengthen own professional identify and commitment to lifelong learning.